 Staff Report: HUD.
 Advocacy agencies (PHADA/NELROD) indicate that the best we can hope for in funding for FFY14 is to remain at the sequestration levels.
 ED Perkins and CFO Sauter are beginning to run budget scenarios.
 At this time HACD plans to continue the health plan as is and look at alternative cost saving measures.

 CoC Program.
-Ben Gordon Center and Community Support Program has agreed to include and provide services for mentally disabled families to be housed at Gurler along with embracing the “harm reduction” concept.
+Ben Gordon Center and Community Support Program have agreed to include and provide services for mentally disabled families to be housed at Gurler along with embracing the “harm reduction” concept.

 DCRDC.
 ED Perkins noted the quarterly meeting was held on October 30, 2013.
 FY/CY2014 budget was approved.